MasteryEducation/SecuritiesExamsMastery.ca/content/csc/24/1/index.md

 - [ ] Charitable income
 - [x] Dividend income from Canadian subsidiaries

-> **Explanation:** Passive or investment income in a corporation is generally subject to higher tax rates than active business income, partly to discourage excess accumulation of investments within a corporate entity.
+> **Explanation:**( Passive or investment income in a corporation is generally subject to higher tax rates than active business income, partly to discourage excess accumulation of investments within a corporate entity.)

----

 ### When is the usual deadline for most individuals to file their tax returns?